MichaelHazboun/psy8712-final/README.md

 #### runtime.txt and install.R

 This files are utilized in the creation of a functional web-based binder with the version of R and the packages utilized when the project was first made.
-The binder can be access [here]
+The binder can be access [here](https://mybinder.org/v2/gh/MichaelHazboun/psy8712-final/HEAD?urlpath=rstudio).